 All design work created for you comes with a perpetual exclusive license from Red Onion for use by your company only.
 Any additional agreements we make to revoke this, come into force once the work has been paid for.

 Aside from what we’ve agreed to provide to you, all the original design files created by Red Onion remain with us.
-However, for an agreed fee we are happy to release the original indesign, photoshop files etc. along with ownership of the intellectual property.
+However, for an agreed fee we are happy to release the original indesign, photoshop files etc. along with ownership of the intellectual property (However we still reserve the right to display and take credit for the work as outlined above).
 Once assets are provided it’s up to you to ensure you have the relevant copyright for images, fonts etc. as there are different rules dependent on usage.

 Charges for late payment